 - The Preface.
 We kneel.
 The priest chooses a preface to the Eucharistic Prayer, all of which begin with the same dialogue, in which we lift our hearts up to God, and give Him thanks and praise.

 - The Sanctus.
 The Preface then ends with The Sanctus, or Holy, Holy, Holy, which, like the Gloria, is another scriptural reference, this time from Revelation, of the song of the Heavenly Host before God in Heaven.
-It is a sign that this celebration of the Mass is a participation in the eternal celebration of Heaven.
+It is a sign that the celebration of the Mass is a participation in the eternal celebration of Heaven (the wedding feast of the Lamb and His Bride, the Church).

 - The First Part of the Eucharistic Prayer.
 The priest then chooses one of the Eucharistic Prayers, which, then, is the main prayer of the Mass.
 In it we again acknowledge God for His goodness, we implore Him to accept and transform our offering into the real presence of Christ.